conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 In this case, Gateway can forward the client credentials to the backing Kafka cluster, and the Kafka cluster will authenticate the client for Gateway.

-:::info
-Today, **delegated SASL authentication supports only PLAIN and SCRAM mechanisms**, not GSSAPI (Kerberos) or OAUTHBEARER.
-If you'd like us to support more mechanisms, please [let us know](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417)!
+:::info[Supported mechanisms]
+Currently, delegated SASL authentication only supports PLAIN, SCRAM, OAUTHBEARER and AWS_MSK_IAM mechanisms.
+[Get in touch](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417) for specific requirements.
 :::

 In this mode, the clients authorization (ACLs) is also handled by the backing Kafka cluster. **Any calls to the Kafka ACLs API made on Gateway will be forwarded to the backing Kafka cluster**.